 Fastbridge is used to monitor student progress as is the Fountas and Pinnell assessment for grades K-5.
-Prior to school closures, we used data from different writing assessments to gauge growth and the assessments that are kept in a portfolio which is maintained year to year.
-Our plan is to return to this process as soon as schools are reopened.
 Our district continues to use Interim Assessment Blocks (IAB) is Math and ELA to determine how 3rd - 5th grade students are performing collectively.
 At the site level, we use our IAB data to guide instruction while also gauging how teaching and learning are progressing through the curriculum pacing guide.
 We continue to use computerized STAR assessments to assess reading and math.
 Chapter tests and other classroom math assessments are administered at each grade level and data is shared within grade level Professional Learning Communities (PLCs).